redbubble/smartling_api/README.md

 		> SmartlingApi::Authentication.new.accesss_token
 		=> "Token"

+The Authentication API will throw `SmartlingApi::Errors::Credentials` if the Smartling id and/or secret has not been set.

 ## Project Api

 Create a Project Api via,

-@param token: Optional ( Will default to using authentication api to retrieve access token )
+@param `token`: Optional ( Will default to using authentication api to retrieve access token )

-@param project_id: Optional ( Will default to using configured project_id )
+@param `project_id`: Optional ( Will default to using configured project_id )

 	> SmartlingApi::Project.new
 	or